+84 hours of instruction per year (42 for small developments)
-10. Health or behavioral health services provided by appropriately-licensed organization or individual.
-Includes but is not limited to: health clinic, adult day

-11. Licensed child care.
+- Health or behavioral health services provided by appropriately-licensed organization or individual.
+Includes but is not limited to: health clinic, adult day health center, medication management services, mental health services and treatment, substance abuse services and treatment. - Licensed child care.
 Shall be available 20 hours or more per week, Monday through Friday, to residents of the development.
-(Only for large family projects or other projects in which at least 30% of units are three bedrooms or larger).

-12. After school program for school age children.
+(Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger). - 12.
+After school program for school age children.
 Includes, but is not limited to tutoring, mentoring, homework club, art and recreational activities.
-(Only for large family projects or other projects in which at least 30% of units are three bedrooms or larger).
+(Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger).

-For projects containing a combination of Special Needs units with Senior or Large Family units, applicants shall choose to provide services either as described in items 1 through 6, or 7 through 12.
-Applicants must demonstrate that all tenants will receive an appropriate level of services.
+10 hours per week, offered weekdays throughout school year

+Special needs projects with less than 75% special needs units shall be scored proportionately in the service amenity category based upon (i) the services provided to special needs and non-special needs units, respectively; and (ii) the percentage of units represented by special needs and non-special needs units, respectively.
+Proportionate scoring means for a project to score the maximum 10 points, nonspecial needs units and special needs units must independently score 10 points for service amenities.
+For special needs projects with less than 75% special needs units that provide the same service amenity for the special needs and non-special needs tenants, the applicant must select the amenity from 1-6 and from 7-12 in the application form.
+Special needs projects with 75% or more but less than 100% special needs units shall demonstrate that all tenants will receive an appropriate level of services.

-Items 1 through 12 are mutually exclusive.
-One proposed service may not receive points under two different categories.
+Items 1 through 12 are mutually exclusive: one proposed service may not receive points under two different categories, except in the case of proportionately-scored scored services pursuant to the previous paragraph.

-Documentation must be provided for each category of services for which the applicant is claiming service amenities points and must state the name and address of the organization or entity that will provide the services; describe the services to be provided; state the annual dollar value of the services; commit that services will be provided for a period of at least one (1) year; commit that services will be available to tenants of the project free of charge (except for child care services or other charges required by law); name the project to which the services are being committed.
-Organizations providing in-kind or donated service must estimate the value of those services.
-Volunteer time may be valued at \$10 per hour.
+Documentation must be provided for each category of services for which the applicant is claiming service amenities points and must state the name and address of the organization or entity that will provide the services; describe the services to be provided and the number of hours services will be provided; and name the project to which the services are being committed.